OpenSCAD Tutorial: From Photo to Customizable 3D Model

 Step 1: Generate Your First .scad File

-1. Go to 3DMyPhoto
+1. Head to 3DMyPhoto

-3. Select the OpenSCAD export option
+3. Pick the OpenSCAD export option

-4. Download the generated .scad file
+4. Download your .scad file

 Step 2: Install OpenSCAD